thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

 #.
 Stream

-   - Once the pipeline is properly configured to the incoming data, the video viewer, qv4l2 should be called.
-However, which CSI input to the Jetson being used, needs to be specified.
+   - Once the pipeline is properly configured to the incoming data, the video viewer, qv4l2, should be called.
+However, it must be specified which CSI input of the Jetson is being used.
      See the following command:

      .. shell::